One Example of The On Again Off Again Student

 Does your child resemble the On Again Off Again Student?
 Even if she doesn’t experience learning challenges, please consider becoming a proactive food detective, not just for her but for the entire family.

-You may have heard that some of the most common allergens/sensitivities are sugar and dairy.
+You may have heard that some of the most common allergens or sensitivities are sugar and dairy.

 Yes, parents, it is HARD to eliminate sugar and dairy from the family diet.
 It is even harder to grow up feeling inadequate because your very capable brain is bogged down by invisible chemical chaos.